Region II

 Hooved animal riding and Off Highway Vehicle (OHV) use permitted only by individuals possessing a valid hunting and fishing license and WMA permit or a High Impact Habitat Conservation Permit.

 Same as statewide seasons, except as noted.
-Small game hunting is closed at sunset the day before and during big game hunts.
+Small game hunting is closed at sunset the day before and during the young sportsman's hunt and quota hunts.

 Shields Farm Unit